Visa policy of Turkmenistan

-Citizens of all countries require a visa to enter Turkmenistan unless they have special passports.
+The visa policy of Turkmenistan is among the most restrictive of any country in the world.
+Citizens of all countries (except Uzbekistan in certain cases) require a visa to enter Turkmenistan unless they have special passports or a United Nations Laissez-Passer.
 To obtain a tourist visa for Turkmenistan, all foreign citizens must supply an invitation letter issued by a travel agency licensed in Turkmenistan.
 Holders of a letter of invitation issued by a company registered in Turkmenistan with a prior approval from the Ministry of Foreign Affairs may obtain a visa on arrival valid for 10 days, and extendable for another 10 days.

-There are plans to introduce electronic visas and abolish the requirement of a letter of invitiation.
-A decree that will introduce these changes was signed by President Serdar Berdimuhamedow and entered into force on April 18, 2025.
-The types of electronic visas that will be available, how they will be issued, and how long they will be valid for are still to be decided by the Turkmen President.
-This new law aims to allow smoother business visits and potentially boost foreign tourism.
+There are plans to introduce electronic visas and abolish the requirement of a letter of invitation.
+With the goal of allowing smoother business visits and boosting foreign tourism, President Serdar Berdimuhamedow signed a decree on 18 April 2025 that will introduce these changes.
+The types of electronic visas that will be available, how they will be issued, and how long they will be valid for have yet to be decided.

+Citizens of all countries have the right of visa-free transit through the international transfer area of Ashgabat International Airport.